-Riverside venue cancels Marjorie Taylor Greene, Matt Gaetz event; Republicans move rally to Anaheim
+California venues cancel Marjorie Taylor Greene, Matt Gaetz ‘America First’ event

 The city of Riverside, California, announced the cancellation of a rally featuring Reps.
 Marjorie Taylor Greene of Georgia and Matt Gaetz of Florida less than 24 hours before it was set to start Saturday.

-Both controversial Republican members of Congress now plan to hold their “America First” rally around 40 miles west of Riverside at the Anaheim Event Center, according to its website.
-It is set for 7 p.m.
+Both controversial Republican members of Congress then moved their “America First” rally around 40 miles west of Riverside to the Anaheim Event Center before city officials there raised concerns as well.

-It remains to be seen whether the rally will occur as planned.
-A spokesman for the city of Anaheim issued a statement around 12 hours before the event was scheduled to start objecting to hosting it.

-“As a city we respect free speech but also have a duty to call out speech that does not reflect our city and its values,” Anaheim spokesman Mike Lyster said in the statement early Saturday morning.

-Vocal supporters of former President Donald Trump and his so-called “America First” agenda, both politicians were originally scheduled to hold their rally Saturday at a venue in nearby Laguna Hills, Calif.
+Vocal supporters of former President Donald Trump and his so-called “America First” agenda, both politicians originally intended to hold their rally Saturday at a venue in nearby Laguna Hills, Calif.

 The Pacific Hills Banquet & Event Center in Laguna Hills canceled those plans Friday, however, prompting the rally to be moved to the Riverside Convention Center before that venue quickly followed suit.